openfaas/faas/README.md

 * Individual Sponsorships / End-users / Insiders Track 🍻

-    The source code for OpenFaaS is free to use and open source under the terms of the MIT license.
+    The source code for OpenFaaS shared in public repositories on GitHub is free to use and open source under the terms of the MIT license.

     OpenFaaS Ltd offers [commercial support and enterprise add-ons](https://www.openfaas.com/support) for end-users and [training and consulting services for Cloud and Kubernetes](https://www.openfaas.com/consulting).

     Users and contributors are encouraged to join their peers in supporting the project through [GitHub Sponsors](https://www.openfaas.com/support).

+* OpenFaaS PRO

+    Commercial users can upgrade to OpenFaaS PRO for scale to zero, triggering functions from Kafka and for Single-Sign On with an IDp.

 * Website Sponsorship 🌎